andgineer/docker-amazon-dash-button-hack/README.md

 This is a [Docker Hub container](https://cloud.docker.com/repository/registry-1.docker.io/andgineer/amazon-dash-button-hack) for the Amazon Dash Button hack.

+It sniff network to catch Amazon Buttons communications with Amazon.
+And thus detects press on the buttons.

 It can write to Google Sheets, Google Calendar and fire event in [IFTTT](https://ifttt.com).

 I use it on my [Synology](https://www.synology.com).